tiwinie/Neural-Emulation-of-Mass-Flow-Runout/README.md

 # Neural Emulation of Mass Flow Runout
+Disclaimer: This repository is my own interpretation and reimplementation of the work by Nava, Chen & Van Wyk de Vries (2025).
+It was built independently, without training code from the original authors, as part of a research internship.
+Any errors, bugs, deviations from the original methodology, or gaps in performance are entirely my own, and should not be taken to reflect on the original paper or its authors.

 This repository extends the work of Nava, Chen & Van Wyk de Vries (2025), which introduced a neural network-based emulator for landslide runout prediction as a fast surrogate for physics-based simulation.
 The original authors released their dataset and core architecture code but no training pipeline.
 This repository adds a complete, reproducible training pipeline built from scratch, and evaluation results.